Bipolar

 How do I support someone with bipolar?

-Supporting someone with bipolar requires empathy, patience and open communication.
-Listening without judgment and validating their experiences is crucial.
+Supporting someone with bipolar requires empathy, patience, and open communication.
+Listening without judgement and validating their experiences is crucial.
 Encouraging them to share their feelings and experiences while offering reassurance and understanding can make a significant impact.

 Educating oneself about bipolar helps gain insight into their struggles.
 Assisting in identifying coping mechanisms and promoting self-care practices is essential.
 Creating a supportive environment and being mindful of potential triggers can contribute to their overall wellbeing.